hargoniX/master/thesis/thesis.typ

 Furthermore, with the exception of `Array` and `TreeMap`, Chako achieves translation success rates of above $95%$ when translating theorems to Nunchaku's input language.
-The high error rates on `Array` and `TreeMap` stem from their use of unsupported polymorphism variants. `Array` defines many higher order functions in terms of their monadic counterpart.
+The high error rates on `Array` and `TreeMap` stem from their use of unsupported polymorphism variants. `Array` defines many higher-order functions in terms of their monadic counterpart.
 For example, `Array.map` is defined as `Array.mapM`, instantiated with the `Id` monad.
 Monadic functions such as `Array.mapM` abstract over the monad they run in as a type constructor `m : Type → Type`.
 Because Chako does not know how to handle this